coleenhuang/odin-recipes/README.md

 # odin-recipes
-Recipe page for Odin Project
+Learning project for the Odin Project
+The objective of this project was to practice structuring a simple web page containing links and images with semantic html.